MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-authenticate.md

 When writing app code using the Azure SDK for Python, you use the following pattern to access Azure resources:

-1. Acquire a credential (a one-time operation).
+1. Acquire a credential (typically a one time operation).
 1. Use the credential to acquire an SDK-provided client object for a resource.
-1. Attempt to access or modify the resource through the client object.
+1. Attempt to access or modify the resource through the client object, which generates an HTTP request to the resource's REST API.

-When your code attempts to access the resource in the last step, Azure first authenticates the app's identity that's described by the credential object, and then checks whether that identity is authorized to perform the requested action.
+The request to the REST API is the point at which Azure authenticates the app's identity as described by the credential object.
+Azure then checks whether that identity is authorized to perform the requested action.
 If the identity does not have authorization, the operation fails.
-(The process of granting such permissions depends on the type of resource, such as Azure Key Vault, Azure Storage, etc. For more information, see the documentation for that resource type.)
+(Granting permissions depends on the type of resource, such as Azure Key Vault, Azure Storage, etc. For more information, see the documentation for that resource type.)

-For apps running in the cloud, Azure uses the identity assigned to the app within whatever service is hosting it.
-For example, a web app deployed to Azure App Service is assigned a unique name, which serves as its identity within Azure.
-Permissions for specific resources, such as Azure Storage or Azure Key Vault, are assigned to that identity using the Azure portal or the Azure CLI.
-Because authentication and authorization happens automatically, Azure in this case is using what is called *managed identity*.

-When running app code locally, the Azure SDK relies on specific environment variables that contain properties of the service principal to use as the app's identity.
-For instructions on acquiring the necessary service principal and creating the environment variables, see [Configure your local Python dev environment for Azure](configure-local-development-environment.md).

-This article explains the different methods you can use with the Azure SDK for authentication.
+The identity involved in these processes, that is, the identity described by the credentials object, is always defined by a *service principal*.
+A number of authentication methods described in this article use explicit service principals.

+For most cloud applications, however, we recommend using the `DefaultAzureCredential` object as explained in the first section, because it completely relieves you from handling a service principal for the application.

 [!INCLUDE [chrome-note](includes/chrome-note.md)]